-Officer who killed Texas teen should be arrested, attorney says
+Texas officer involved in fatal shooting of Jordan Edwards has been fired

 Officers broke up the house party in response to reports of underaged drinking.
 One officer fired a rifle into the car as it was driving away from the party.
 Jordan, the front-seat passenger, was struck in the head.

+Balch Springs police spokesman Pedro Gonzalez said the terminated officer was the second officer on the scene.
+The first officer who responded is still employed.

-Balch Springs police spokesman Pedro Gonzalez said officers had were looking for the owners of the house when shots were allegedly heard in the area, creating chaos right before Jordan was shot.
+Gonzalez said officers were looking for the owners of the house when shots were allegedly heard in the area, creating chaos right before Jordan was shot.

 Haber declined to confirm whether any shots were confirmed to have been fired or whether the boys in the car were armed, citing the ongoing investigation.